historic-trails/website/sites/neff-tavern-smokehouse.md

   image-url="Neff_tavern_smokehouse_picture.PNG"
 %}

-The Neff Tavern Smokehouse adjoined Neff Tavern, which offered shelter to travellers on the northern Santa Fe Trail close to Arrow Rock, Missouri.[^NPSFormp1]  The Neff family lived through many important stages of American history: European immigration, westward migration, and the Civil War.
-These important connections live on through the Neff Tavern Smokehouse, the only surviving part of the Neff family's complex.
+The Neff Tavern Smokehouse is the only surviving structure from Neff Tavern, which offered shelter to travelers on the northern Santa Fe Trail close to [Arrow Rock, Missouri](https://en.wikipedia.org/wiki/Arrow_Rock,_Missouri).[^NPSFormp1]  The Neff family lived through many important stages of American history: European immigration, westward migration, and the [Civil War](https://en.wikipedia.org/wiki/American_Civil_War).
+These important connections live on through the Neff Tavern Smokehouse.

 ## The Tavern's Setting